Demonstrators gather in cities and outside election offices amid election tensions

 The demonstrations were not solely related to the presidential election.
 In Seattle, a group calling to protect every vote and another group supporting Black Lives Matter joined forces to form one demonstration.

-And in Minneapolis, a group of activists marched onto Interstate 94 in an attempt to block traffic, leading to mass arrests from police.
+And in Minneapolis, a group of activists marched onto Interstate 94 in an attempt to block traffic.
 The primary organizers included members of the Twin Cities Coalition for Justice for Jamar Clark, as well as other groups.
 Clark, a 24-year-old Black man, was fatally shot during a scuffle with police in 2015.

 The goal of the protest, according to the group, was to raise awareness about the impact of the Covid-19 pandemic, use of police force, and the effect of the economic downturn on low-income Minnesotans and people of color.